HeronErin/LibTi84/README.md

 LibTI84
 =====

 LibTI84 is a C library for TI-based calculators.
 It relies on SDCC and a bunch of tools to compile to the TI-84+.

-The library itself consists of useful functions I'll add over time.
-Standard algorithms will stay close to the C stdlib, but glue functions (such as the IO ones in src/cio.h) most probably won't!

-It also has some functions for graphics in src/graphics.c that have been added.
-But graphics.c is a bad name for it as it also contains the wait function that waits int multiples of 1/8th of a secound.
+Its meant to be a "CE C/C++ Toolchain" for the ti-84+ non CE.

+Many useful functions are available, and many graphics libraries.
+But this project has been me adding to it as I learn something new about the TI-84, so its not that organized and I need to write some documentation.
+If you want to use this, look at the src, It is a mess.
+I plan on doing some reorganization but don't rely on it.
+Look in games/ for examples if you want to know how to use my functions.

-If you want to play my horrible tetris clone you can download it [here](https://github.com/HeronErin/LibTi84/raw/master/games/tetris/tetris.8xp)
+If you want to play my completed games goto releases.

 Required preprocesser settings
 -----------

 To save storage space use #define to tell what function you wish to use.
 Include the setting.h for automatic defining dependancies required by other moduels.
 And remember to #define before all the includes.

 I'm not going to state them all here so look at the src for all the functions avalible.